jvargh/EKS-Terraform-Accelerator/deploy/new_vpc/README.md

-# terraform-aws-eks-accelerator-patterns
+# Application Account Dev Cluster Deployment
 The following steps walks you through the deployment of this example

 This example deploys the following Basic EKS Cluster with VPC

  - Creates a new sample VPC, 3 Private Subnets and 3 Public Subnets
  - Creates Internet gateway for Public Subnets and NAT Gateway for Private Subnets
- - Creates EKS Cluster Control plane with one managed node group and fargate profile
+ - Creates EKS Cluster Control plane with one managed node group, self managed and fargate profile
+ - Deploys all available Helm Addons

 # How to Deploy